U.S. Embassy Manila, Philippines - MNL

 What happens after visa approval

-USCIS Immigrant Fee – All individuals who are issued immigrant visas overseas must pay a $220.00 Immigrant Fee to U.S. Citizenship and Immigration Services (USCIS) prior to traveling to the United States.
-This fee is for processing your residency status and printing your Permanent Resident Card.
-The only people exempt from paying this fee are: children entering the United States under the Hague Process, returning residents, and people traveling on a K visa.
+USCIS Immigrant Fee – All individuals who are issued immigrant visas overseas must pay an Immigrant Fee to U.S. Citizenship and Immigration Services (USCIS) before traveling to the United States.
+This fee covers the processing of your residency status and printing of your Permanent Resident Card.
+Exemption from this fee include children entering the United States under the Hague adoption programs, Afghan special immigrants, returning lawful permanent residents, and individuals traveling on a K visa.

-When You Should Travel – You must enter the United States before the expiration date on your visa, which is usually six (6) months from the date of printing.
-Your visa cannot be extended and all fees are nonrefundable.
+When You Should Travel – You must enter the United States before the expiration date on your visa, which is usually based on the expiration date of your medical report.
+Your visa cannot be extended, and all fees are nonrefundable.
 The principal applicant must enter before or at the same time as other family members with visas.
-Unless they are eligible for benefits under the Child Status Protection Act, children who are issued a visa before turning 21 years of age must enter the United States before their 21st birthday to avoid losing their immigrant status.
+Unless they are eligible for benefits under the Child Status Protection Act, children who are issued a visa before turning 21 years of age must enter the United States before their 21st birthday to avoid losing their eligibility.

 Children’s Issues – In the United States, children are required to have certain vaccinations before they can enroll in school.
 We recommend that you bring your child’s complete vaccination records with you to the United States.
 If your child is adopted, you have full custody as a result of a divorce, or you share custody with another parent, you should bring a copy of all applicable adoption or custodial papers from the authoritative court in your home country.
 You will need these papers (translated into English) for issues such as school enrollment, medical care, and eventual citizenship.